 - Withdrawals for qualified educational expenses at eligible higher education institutions are also free from federal and Iowa state income taxes for Iowa taxpayers2 3

-- Contributions of up to $3,319 (adjusted annually for inflation) per beneficiary per taxpayer are deductible from Iowa taxable income in 2018.4 For example, married Iowa participants who contribute to accounts on behalf of their two children can deduct up to $13,276 (4 x $3,319).
-Please note that for 2017 tax purposes, the deduction limit was $3,229.
+- Contributions of up to $3,439 per beneficiary per taxpayer are deductible from Iowa taxable income in 2020 (currently adjusted annually for inflation)4.
+For example, married Iowa participants who contribute to accounts on behalf of their two children can deduct up to $13,756 (4 x $3,439)

 Estate and Gift Tax Treatment of Contributions